-Members of the public will not be recognized by the Chair as the Board conducts its official business except when the Board schedules a public discussion period on a particular item.
+Members of the public will not be recognized by the Chair as the Board conducts its official business except during the Board's scheduled comment period during a regular meeting or public hearing of the board, and only on subject matters identified on the Board's agenda.
 The Board will listen to the public but, at the same time, expects the public to listen and speak only when properly recognized.

-At each regular and special meeting of the Board the agenda may provide time for public comment before the Board.
-Persons wishing to address the Board will be required to sign the "Public Comment Signup Sheet" available at each meeting.
+At each regular of the Board the agenda shall provide time for public comment before the Board on agenda items or at public hearings of the Board.
+At special meetings of the Board, the Board may accept public comment.
+All public comment will be accepted before the Board addresses action items on District business.
+Persons wishing to address the Board at a regular meeting or public hearing on agenda items will be required to sign the "Public Comment Signup Sheet" available at each meeting.

-Total time allotted for public comment will not exceed one (1) hour.
+To be efficient and effective, long board meetings will be avoided.
+As such, total time allotted for public comment will not exceed one (1) hour.
 Public participation will be limited to the time allotted on the agenda.
 Each speaker will be limited to three (3) minutes.
-Public comment will be taken on matters scheduled on the agenda.
+Public comment will only be taken on action items scheduled on the Board's agenda at a regular meeting of the Board or during a Board public hearing.

 Should a large number of the public wish to speak on the same issue or topic, members of the public are encouraged to select one or more representatives to summarize their position.
-Additionally, the Board clerk will accept written comments for distribution to the Board.
+Additionally, the Board clerk will accept written comments on agenda items for regular meetings and Board public hearings for distribution to the Board.
 The Board may decline to hear repetitive comments.
-The Chair may also deny an individual the opportunity to address the Board if the individual has previously addressed the Board on the same subject within the past two months.

-Written materials for Board Members must be submitted to the Board Clerk.
-The written material must include the name, address, and telephone number of the person submitting it.
+Written comments for Trustees must be submitted to the Board Clerk.
+The written comments must include the name, address, and telephone number of the person submitting it.
 A copy of the materials that meet these requirements will be forwarded to Board Members if received by noon the Friday preceding the Board meeting.
 Materials should not be sent directly to Board Members.
 Materials may be presented or mailed to the Board clerk at Swan Valley School District 3389 Swan Valley Highway Irwin, ID 83428.